seriouslysean/fcc-advanced-node-express/README.md

 This is the boilerplate for the Advanced Node and Express lessons.
 Instructions for the lessons start at https://www.freecodecamp.org/learn/quality-assurance/advanced-node-and-express/

+All working code is in the `feat/solutions` branch.

 # Running Mongo Locally

 1. Install MongoDB ([MacOS](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/))